 Boo works closely with her Head Chef to create dishes that are different from your standard Thai menu, with her popular Chefs Specials menu.
 One such dish is the Grilled Lamb Cutlets with a special sauce made by her Head Chef finished with a dusting of Sichuan pepper.

-Another is Garlic Deep Fried Quail, which is very slightly deep fried to give it a crispy skin but maintaining the quail favours and tossed with dry shallots, garlic, chilli, black pepper and Himalayan salt.
+Another is Garlic Deep Fried Quail, which is very slightly deep fried to give it a crispy skin but maintaining the quail flavours and tossed with dry shallots, garlic, chilli, black pepper and Himalayan salt.

 From the main menu, recommended starters include the juicy Satay Chicken Skewers (made from chicken Maryland) with fragrant house made peanut sauce, tender Salt and Pepper Calamari (tossed in salt and pepper sauce) or the Crab Net Rolls (deep fried and filed with crab and prawn meat), served with plum sauce.

 Boo's Head Chef Aeey hails from Bangkok and brings his own creative flair to the menu with 'Chef's Special Flavours' such as Bao Buns with crispy pork belly and his own special teriyaki mayonnaise, as well as Hainanese Chicken Rice.
-Must try is the Thai Duck Curry with Lychee, Pineapple & Basil - succulent boneless duck with lychees, cherry tomatoes and pineapple and basil - or the delectable Massaman Lamb Shanks (unique blend of Thai and Indian flavours with cinnamon stick).
+Must try is the Thai Duck Curry with Lychee, Pineapple & Basil - succulent boneless duck with lychees, cherry tomatoes, pineapple and basil - or the delectable Massaman Lamb Shanks (unique blend of Thai and Indian flavours with cinnamon stick).

-Other dishes to try include Drunken Noodles with prawns and scallops, melt-in-the-mouth Isan Style Custard Salmon (the Isan version of steamed curry salmon which, in lieu of steaming, uses eggs with the fresh herb flavours of galangal, kaffir lime leaves and lemongrass) and Laksa ( Boo's special Thai version of the Malaysian/Singaporean dish), with a decadent mix of prawns, scallops and calamari.
+Other dishes to try include Drunken Noodles with prawns and scallops, melt-in-the-mouth Isan-style Custard Salmon (the Isan version of steamed curry salmon which, in lieu of steaming, uses eggs with the fresh herb flavours of galangal, kaffir lime leaves and lemongrass) and Laksa (Boo's special Thai version of the Malaysian/Singaporean dish with a decadent mix of prawns, scallops and calamari).

-Boo's desserts are worth saving room for too, with a choice of sticky rice and mango (seasonal), warm chocolate cake with vanilla ice-cream and raspberry compote or the must-try Coconut Panna Cotta (served with mango gelati and coconut roll).
+Boo's desserts are worth saving room for too, with a choice of sticky rice and mango (seasonal), warm chocolate cake with vanilla ice-cream and raspberry compote, or the must-try Coconut Panna Cotta served with mango gelati and coconut roll.

 Good to know - In keeping with the fun casual atmosphere at Boo's, you won't find traditional Thai music here but the hits of the 70's or 80's, which the chefs have been known to sing along to.